OctopusDeploy/cli/README.md

 At this point you should have a functioning command which works in automation mode.

-#### 4. Write some integration tests to ensure your command works as expected when run against a real server
+#### 4. Write unit tests to ensure your command works as expected

-Add a new file under the `integrationtest` directory, and write tests as appropriate
+The unit tests for [release list](https://github.com/OctopusDeploy/cli/blob/main/pkg/cmd/release/list/list_test.go) are a reasonable place to start with as an example.

 #### 5. Implement interactive mode